Roman Bath House

 By Car

-The bath house is in the Vicarage Field, with access from the footpath linking St George’s Quay to Castle Hill.
+The bath house is in Vicarage Field, with access from the footpath linking St George’s Quay to Castle Hill.
 If you are driving, please DO NOT try to follow satnav directions directly to the site.
-You will need to choose one of the nearby car parks as your destination, or use Lancaster’s Park and Ride scheme to get into the city centre from the M6.
-There is also limited on-street parking close to each end of the access path, on St George's Quay or Castle Hill.
+There is a limited amount of on-street parking close to each end of the access path, on St George's Quay or Castle Hill, but to make your visit as easy as possible we recommend you either choose one of the nearby car parks as your destination or use Lancaster’s Park and Ride scheme to get into the city centre from the M6.

 On Foot, by Public Transport or by Bike